teabranch/amazon-chat-completions-server/docs/guides/core-components.md

 title: Core Components
 parent: Guides
 nav_order: 4
-description: "Detailed component documentation for Amazon Chat Completions Server"
+description: "Detailed component documentation for Open Bedrock Server Server"
 ---

 # Core Components
 {: .no_toc }

-This document provides a comprehensive overview of the core components that make up the Amazon Chat Completions Server.
+This document provides a comprehensive overview of the core components that make up the Open Bedrock Server Server.
 {: .fs-6 .fw-300 }

 ## Table of contents